helipoc/ASP-Navette/README.md

+by - Mouhcine Zahouani & Youssef Lamaarti -

-to launch the app via dotnet CLI follow these steps :
+To launch the app via dotnet CLI follow these steps :

 1 - Make sure to have Sqlite Entity framework's driver you can install it by running : dotnet add package Microsoft.EntityFrameworkCore.Sqlite